CheesecakeLabs/Stellar-Asset-Sandbox/README.md

 - **`horizonRequest`**:
   - **Purpose**: Manages any GET request destined for the Stellar Horizon server.
-  - **Usage**: Typical requests include fetching account details or initiating transactions.
+  - **Usage**: Typical requests include fetching account or transaction details.

 #### **Starlabs to Backend**: